 In some cases, the death of a sibling may suddenly make you an only or the eldest child — creating a profound shift in the role you may have held for all or most of your life.
 When combined with your natural grief, this new role can make it difficult to wade through the many complicated emotions that arise when a sibling dies.

 Some adults who have lost an adult sibling may experience a change in their relationship with their parents.
 Since siblings often feel their grief isn’t fully acknowledged, and their parents are focused on overcoming their loss, they can feel abandoned by their parents.
 When they need them the most, their parents are disabled by their own grief.
 Surviving siblings must get the support they need from others in their family or community.
 Doing so will help meet the surviving sibling’s needs and temper any feelings of resentment or abandonment.

 Why sibling grief can be complicated

-There are some valuable ideas for coping with grief found within this site, as well as recommended readings in the column on the right.
-There are also online and local groups for those who have lost a sibling — being part of a community of people who have suffered a similar loss may be helpful.
+Some valuable ideas for coping with grief are found on this site and recommended readings in the upper column on the right.
+There are also online, and local groups for those who have lost a sibling — being part of a community of people who have suffered a similar loss may be helpful.

 How children are affected by sibling loss

 A child’s experience of losing a sibling depends partly on their understanding of death, which is associated with age and developmental level.
-For more information about children and grief, you can learn more in the children and grief section.
+You can learn more in the children and grief section.

-Other topics that may be useful to you as you include the Mourner’s Bill of Rights, as well as the recommended readings to the right and the related links to the left.
+Other topics that may be useful to you include Mourner’s Bill of Rights, the recommended readings to the upper right, and the related links there too.